ccm-innovation/react-twilio-ip-messaging/README.md

 @Override
 protected List<ReactPackage> getPackages() {
     return Arrays.<ReactPackage>asList(
-        ... other packages
+        new MainReactPackage(),
-        new RCTTwilioIPMessagingPackage(),
+        new RCTTwilioIPMessagingPackage()
-        new MainReactPackage()
+        // ... any other packages
     );
 }
 ```